geosdi/geoserver-streaming-replication/README.md

 geoserver-streaming-replication
 ============

-Geoserver Streaming Replication (SR) provides the capability to continuously ship and apply the Geoserver configuration.
+Geoserver Streaming Replication (GSR) provides the capability to continuously ship and apply the Geoserver configuration.